What can you expect if you are, or manage, a mindful worker

 Whilst the piece of research is not particularly robust, it helps make the point that mindfulness is not a cure all and may have unintended consequences when an organisation decides to bring it to work.

 Greater self-awareness may put one in touch with core values and unmet needs (Ericson et al, 2014).
-It can, therefore, lead to people noticing what might not be working for them, realising that the values of a company don’t fit their own or recognising a poor work-life balance.
+It can, therefore, lead to people noticing what might not be working for them, realising that the values of a company no longer fit their own or recognising a poor work-life balance.

-Such awareness might lead to someone reviewing their options.
+Such awareness may lead to someone reviewing their options.